Steve-Fenton/stevefenton.co.uk/src/pages/about-me/recommended-reading.md

 ## <cite itemprop="name">Escaping the Build Trap</cite>

 <span itemprop="author" itemscope="" itemtype="https://schema.org/Person"><span itemprop="name">Melissa Perri</span></span>
-<span itemprop="description">If you are developing a software product, this is the field-guide to avoiding the damaging traps that (in my experience) every product company will encounter at some stage.</span>
+<span itemprop="description">If you are developing a software product, this is the field guide to avoiding the damaging traps that (in my experience) every product company will encounter at some stage.</span>
 [Escaping the Build Trap on Wordery](https://wordery.com/escaping-the-build-trap-melissa-perri-9781491973790).

 </article><article itemscope="" itemtype="http://schema.org/Book">